phatchman/pico_dazzler/README.md

 Dazzler graphics for the Altair Duino / Altair Simulator using Raspberry Pi Pico

 # What is Pico Dazzler?
-This is an implementation of the Cromemco Dazzler graphics hardware for David Hansel's wonderful Altair 8800 simulator / Altair Duino, using a Respberry Pi Pico.
+This is an implementation of the Cromemco Dazzler graphics hardware for David Hansel's wonderful Altair 8800 simulator, using a Respberry Pi Pico.
-A large amount of credit for this project belongs to David as it borrows heavily from his work and I encourage you to check out his [PIC32 hardware solution](https://www.hackster.io/david-hansel/dazzler-display-for-altair-simulator-3febc6)
+A large amount of credit for this project belongs to David as it borrows heavily from his work and I encourage you to check out his [PIC32 hardware solution](https://www.hackster.io/david-hansel/dazzler-display-for-altair-simulator-3febc6) <br>
+It is fully compatible with the [Altair-Duino](https://adwaterandstir.com/product/altair-8800-emulator-kit/) and fits nicely within the case.

 It provides the following features:
 * Low cost Dazzler implementation using off-the shelf, easy to obtain components.
 No soldering required!